AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Method

-To advance SAM quantization, we propose AHCPTQ, a framework specifically designed to overcome the two key challenges discussed earlier.
-As shown in Fig.~\ref{Fig_Framework}, AHCPTQ leverages CAG and HLUQ, each targeting a specific quantization issue.
+To advance SAM quantization, we propose AHCQ-SAM, a framework specifically designed to overcome the four key challenges observed in SAM.
+As shown in Fig.~\ref{Fig_Framework}, AHCQ-SAM leverages Activation-aware Condition Number Reduction (ACNR), Hybrid Log-Uniform Quantization (HLUQ), Channel-Aware Grouping (CAG), and Logarithmic Nonlinear Quantization (LNQ), each targeting a specific quantization challenge.